Heat Pump Installation

 How much does a Heat Pump cost?

 The cost of a heat pump installation varies, depending on the type and size of your home as well as the design of your existing heating and hot water systems.
-An initial site survey is free of charge to the customer, necessary to determine the suitability of your property and which is the best way forward.
+An initial site survey is free of charge to the customer and is necessary to determine the suitability of your property and which is the best way forward.
 To assist with the installation cost, The Government is currently operating the boiler upgrade Scheme (BUS) where you could claim a grant of £7,500 towards the cost of the work when carried out by an MCS accredited installer such as Mayne Gas Heating Ltd.

 What are Heat Pumps?